 Trunk stability is based on three subsystems: passive (inert structures/bones and ligaments), active (muscles), and neural control.
 The three subsystems are interrelated and in neurological patients a dysfunction of the neural control is present.
 The proximal stability, specifically trunk control, allows selective movement in the lower limbs, thus enabling coordination and minimizing ataxic components of movement.

-In ataxic patients movement coordination is impaired, thus the main goal is to improve this coordination.
+In ataxic patients movement coordination is impaired.

-- improvegait performance
+- improve gait performance

 in order to provide a functional gait in a real context, both at home and in society.